project-cemetery/voters/README.md

 A voter needs to implement `SecutiryVoter` interface.

-Example: Suppose the logic to decide if a user can "view" a Post object is pretty complex.
-For example, a admin User can always view a Post.
-And if a Post is marked as "public", anyone can view it.
+Example: Suppose the logic to decide if a user can "view" the Post object is pretty complex.
+For example, an admin User can always view a Post.
+And if the Post is marked as "public", anyone can view it.
 A voter for this situation would look like this:

 ```js
 class PostVoter {